grnet/djnro/docs/installation/upgrading-from-1.2.md

 DjNRO 1.3 adds clickjacking protection via Django's `XFrameOptionsMiddleware` middleware.

+### Enhanced RADIUS configurations for servers

+Configured servers now have two additional options to select from under the *Protocol* option.

+#### RADIUS over TLS (RadSec, RFC6614)

+This option enables more secure RADIUS communication using transport layer security (TLS) as defined by [RFC 6614](https://datatracker.ietf.org/doc/html/rfc6614)

-### Support RADIUS over TLS (PSK)
+#### Radius over TLS (PSK)

-A new setting called `NRO_TLSPSK_REALM` has been added to the local settings file.
-This setting is used in conjunction with the newly added *Radius over TLS (PSK)* option for each server.
-This option is added in addition to the existing *traditional RADIUS over UDP* and *RADIUS over TLS (RadSec, RFC6614)* options.
+This option enables more secure RADIUS communication using TLS protected with a pre-shared key (PSK).

+To facilitate key creation, a new setting has been added to *local_settings.py.dist* called `NRO_TLSPSK_REALM`.
 The `NRO_TLSPSK_REALM` setting defines the RADIUS realm for the application.
 This is also used to create a unique Network Access Identifier for each institution.

 ### CAT Enrollment Changes